TirtaSandy/AI-Interview-Assist/README.md

 ### 3. Add your OpenAI API Key:

-Create a `.env` file in the root directory with the following contents:
+Modify the `.env` file in the root directory with the following contents:

 ```ini
 OPENAI_API_KEY="your-key-name-here"